 There is potential for minor, temporary visual impacts to the local landscape during the construction phase as a result of obstructed views due to vehicles and machinery.
-Works will be restricted to the A82 carriageway boundary and will be limited to the like-for-like replacement of the carriageway surface, and will be carried out over four nights.
+Works will be restricted to the A9 carriageway boundary and will be limited to the like-for-like replacement of the carriageway, and will be temporary in nature.